onewelcome/ios-example-app/docs/6AppSecretGeneration.md

 In order to allow application to perform a successful Dynamic Client Registration a fingerprint of the app needs to be provided to the client configuration on the Token Server.

+> Please note that each platform uses its own dedicated BinaryHashCalculator instance.

 ## Android

 Since version 3.02.01 Android-SDK uses calculated binary checksum as a application secret when responding to OCRA challenge in DCR flow.
 Such approach provides additional security protecting clients app against tampering/modification.
-Please note that for each platform uses its own dedicated BinaryHashCalculator instance.

 #### Calculating value